 An adult bearded dragon can go up to two months without food – but it depends on why they’re going without eating.
-Baby bearded dragons should not go without food.
+Baby bearded dragons should not ever go without food.

 How Long Can A Bearded Dragon Go Without Eating?

 Adult bearded dragons will often go without eating for quite some time.
 Many owners worry if their bearded dragon stops eating for just a few days.
 There is nothing to worry about for this short period of time.

 A healthy adult bearded dragon can go without eating for up to several months.
 They are reptiles and reptiles are built to survive the lean times when there is no food available.
 This is particularly so in the Australian Outback where these little lizards originate.

-Baby Bearded Dragons Should Not Go Without Food
+Baby Bearded Dragons Should NEVER Go Without Food

 The metabolic requirements of a baby or juvenile bearded dragon are very different from an adult bearded dragon.
 An adult bearded dragon, as we mentioned can go without eating for up to 2 months with no likely detriment.

 A baby bearded dragon cannot survive this long without food.
-We would recommend a baby or juvenile bearded dragon does not go without food for more than 3 days.
 This is because a baby / juvenile bearded dragon is constantly growing and to do that they require constant protein and calcium input.
 If they go without food for more than a few days you should contact your Vet to find out if something else is wrong (hint: there will be something else wrong).